It’s hard to know where you are in the arc of things until after the fact.

 The above mentioned people and institutions changed as a result of their success and their growth, and I’ve presented at least two of these with a slightly jaundiced eye.
-But if I were in living in the Bay Area I’d rejoin Menlo Masters in a second, if I needed a photographer, I’d call Matt, and I wouldn’t hesitate to send my kids to St. Stephen’s St. Agnes, as it now must be called.
+But if I were in living in the Bay Area I’d rejoin Menlo Masters in a second and if I needed a photographer, I’d call Matt.
+But I would not send my kids to St. Stephen’s St. Agnes.
 Dawn does give way to morning, but certainly in the case of Menlo Masters and SSAS, both of these offer their students a much richer array of opportunities than ever before, much more so than a smaller organization could have done.

 Still, I’d like to think it’s more than nostalgia to miss a place where you could get away with whacking at your buddy’s crutch pad penis.